1Password provides beta and nightly channels for prerelease versions of the apps. Prereleases are used to help test and improve 1Password.

 Arch Linux

-Install the beta from the Arch User Repository (AUR):
+Follow the steps to install the beta release from the Arch User Repository (AUR).

 Get the 1Password signing key: